5jt/dyalog-cookbook/manuscript/15_WindowsEventLog.md

 ## Application log versus custom log

-The vast majority of applications that write to the Windows Event Log write into "Windows Logs\Application", but if you wish you can create your own log under "Applications and services logs".
+The vast majority of applications that write to the Windows Event Log write into "Windows Logs\\Application", but if you wish you can create your own log under "Applications and services logs".
 However, be aware that for creating a custom log you need admin rights.
 Therefore creating a custom log is something that is usually done by the installer installing your software since that needs admin rights by definition anyway.

 We keep it simple here and write to the "Application" log.

 ## Let's do it

-Copy `Z:\code\v14` to `Z:\code\v15`.
+Copy `Z:\code\v13` to `Z:\code\v14`.

 ### Loading WindowsEventLog

-We are going to enable `MyApp` to write to the Windows Event Log only when it runs as a Service.
+We are going to make `MyApp` writing to the Windows Event Log only when it runs as a Service.
 Therefore we need to load the module `WindowsEventLog` from within `MakeService.dyapp` (but not `MyApp.dyapp`):

 ~~~
 ...